Bassinet

 A bassinet, bassinette, or cradle is a bed specifically for babies from birth to about four months.
 Bassinets are generally designed to work with fixed legs or caster wheels, while cradles are generally designed to provide a rocking or gliding motion.
 Bassinets and cradles are distinguished from Moses baskets and carry cots, which are designed to be carried and sit directly on the floor or furniture.
-After four months, babies are often transferred to a crib (North American usage) or cot (UK usage).
+After four months, babies are often transferred to a crib (American usage) or cot (UK usage).
 In the United States, however, the bedside sleeper is the prevalent option, since they are generally bigger, recommended up to 6 months, and often used up to a year.

 Design

-A bassinet is typically a basket-like structure on free-standing legs, often with castors.
+A bassinet is typically a basket-like structure on free-standing legs, often with casters.
 A cradle is typically set in a fixed frame, but with the ability to rock or glide.

 Use

-Bassinet usage in the United States nearly doubled to 20% from 1992–2006.
+Bassinet usage in the United States nearly doubled to 20% from 1992 to 2006.
 Greater than 45% of babies up to two months used a bassinet.
 By 5–6 months, however, fewer than 10% of babies sleep in bassinets.
 In a hospital environment, a special form of sealed bassinet is used in a neonatal intensive care unit.

 On many long-haul flights, most airlines provide a bassinet (which is attached to a bulkhead) to adults travelling with an infant, i.e., a child under the age of two.
 The use of the bassinet is restricted by the infant's size and weight.
 These need to be requested in advance with the airline.
 However, most USA and Canadian airlines have bassinet policies which mean they are only allocated at the airport gate.

 Research has shown that the mattress influences SIDS outcomes; a firm mattress lowers SIDS risk.

 Some bassinets are designed to rock or swing freely, with many carers finding their child calmed by this action.
 The process of lulling the child to sleep may be accompanied by prerecorded or live performance of lullabies.